JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 non-`Unit` type.

 ### Returning Inline Classes
-Previously, if a suspend function returns an inline class, the value of the class is boxed.
+Before 1.4, if a suspend function returns an inline class, the class's value is boxed.
 That is undesirable for inline classes containing reference types since it leads to additional allocations.
 Thus, if the compiler can verify that callee returns an inline class, it does not generate boxing instructions in the callee and unboxing instructions in the caller.
 Otherwise, the callee returns a boxed value, as in the following example:
 ```kotlin
 inline class IC(val a: Any)